wonpoint4/Plotter/README.md

 * widewidey - For ratio plot, set yaxis range from 0.0 to 2.0
 * widthweight - For variable bin size, divide bin contents by bin size to get proper shape
 * finey - For ratio plot, set yaxis range from 0.9 to 1.1
+* movesys - Collect systematic uncertainty to one entity in ratio pane.
+Useful when there is correlation of systematic uncertainty between entities
 ## Verbosity
 You can set verbosity using `Verbosity` variable (QUIET, ERROR, WARNING, INFO, DEBUG, ALL)
 ```c++